yabsi/gcp-oauth-1.0-proxy/README.md

 # OAuth 1.0a Proxy

 This project serves as a proxy for OAuth 1.0a requests.
-It uses Lambdas created using AWS SAM to sign requests using the specified app ID and secret.
-The Lambdas cover the first and third legs of OAuth 1.0a authentication as well as sign and proxy GET and POST requests.
+We leverage Lambdas created with [AWS SAM](https://github.com/awslabs/serverless-application-model) to sign requests using the specified app ID and secret.
+The Lambdas cover the first and third legs of OAuth 1.0a authentication as well as **signing and proxying** GET and POST requests.

 ## Initial Setup